 - Curate social media content that intersects with your product’s purpose and your audience’s interests (without directly referencing yourself).

-Instead of emulating other marketers, that means emulating magazines, TV shows, news websites, and anything else your audience might read and watch.
+Instead of emulating other marketers, that means emulating magazines, TV shows, news websites, and anything your audience might read and watch.

 Where will your wings take you from here?